-Our Construction Law Attorney in Gainesville Fl at the law department at Warner Sechrest & Butts features four of only 223 lawyers in the State of Florida that are designated by the Florida Bar as construction law experts.
+Our Construction Law Attorney in Gainesville, FL, at the law department at Warner, Sechrest & Butts, P.A. features four of only 223 lawyers in the State of Florida that are designated by the Florida Bar as construction law experts.
 We have represented contractors, owners, sub-trades, suppliers, design professionals, sureties, and lenders, in a variety of contractual disputes, statutory actions, and general transactions.
 Our attorneys have successfully resolved hundreds of construction disputes.
 Our attorneys practice in state and federal Courts, U.S. Bankruptcy Courts, The United States Court of Federal Claims, and a variety of arbitration and mediation forums.

 We specialize in this area of the law for several reasons.
 First, we have practical experiences contracting construction jobs and we understand the issues that arise in this area.
 Construction law involves complex statutes such as the lien law, decades of common law (court decisions,) and complex contractual issues.
 Therefore, we feel that limiting the focus of our practice is necessary in order to offer our client's greater value and higher quality representation.

-Our team of expert attorneys work together providing the knowledge needed to counsel clients, and reach a resolution in the following areas:
+Our team of expert attorneys works together providing the knowledge needed to counsel clients, and reach a resolution in the following areas:

 - Licensing and bonding